APSPhysics/eslint-config/README.md

-# @eslint-config-aps
+# @apsphysics/eslint-config

-ESLint configuration for APS Physics projects
+ESLint configuration for React and TypeScript projects

 ## Features